-If requested before leasing a property, landlords can use their dilapidation survey report to ensure the lease contract includes the tenant’s responsibilities regarding the maintenance of the property.
+If requested before leasing a property, landlords can use a dilapidation survey report to ensure the lease contract includes the tenant’s responsibilities regarding the maintenance of the property.
 After the lease, landlords can obtain a dilapidation survey report to check whether the tenant has met their obligations.
-If you need to claim compensation from your client, you’ll need a chartered surveyor to prepare a Schedule of Dilapidations, which details the damages and estimated cost of any required construction works.
+If you need to claim compensation from your client, you’ll need a Chartered Surveyor to prepare a Schedule of Dilapidations, which details the damages and estimated cost of any required repair or renewal works.

 Landlords can’t profit from their tenants when issuing a Schedule of Dilapidations.
-They can only request compensation based on the cost of repairing the damage and any other financial losses, which could include:
+They can only request compensation based on either the cost of repairing the damage or any other financial losses, which could include:

 Your surveyor will ask what your plans for the property are when your tenant’s contract ends.
 For example, if you intend to alter your property, your tenant isn’t responsible for covering such costs.
 You must be honest about your plans because, if not, your tenant may file a complaint at a later stage.